 Provide documentation on a layout in your solution or on a webpage to explain to users how to securely interact with the solution.
-Include information about accounts and passwords, how to connect securely to FileMaker Server or FileMaker Cloud for AWS, how to use functions and scripts, and any other security concerns or requirements regarding your solution.
+Include information about accounts and passwords, how to connect securely to FileMaker Server or the FileMaker Cloud product, how to use functions and scripts, and any other security concerns or requirements regarding your solution.

 Quick reference guide for routine operations